MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-drop-shipment.md

 If your vendor provides a tracking number or similar information, you can add that information in a purchase order line of type *Comment*.

-## <a name="to-create-multiple-purchase-orders-for-drop-shipments"></a>To create multiple purchase orders for drop shipments
+## To create multiple purchase orders for drop shipments

 You can also use the requisition worksheet to create the purchase order for the vendor.